Xilinx/Vitis_Model_Composer/QuickGuides/Monitoring_cascade_signals/README.md

 # Monitoring cascade signals in an AIE Engine design

 In a Versal-AIE device, data from one AI Engine can be forwarded to another by using cascade streams.
-In AIE each stream is 384 bit wide.
-In AIE-ML a cascade steam is 512 bit wide.
+In AIE each cascade stream is 384 bit wide.
 In other words, in one clock cycles, we can transfer 384 bit data from one AIE tile to a neighboring tile in an AIE device.
+In an AIE-ML device a cascade steam is 512 bit wide.

-In Vitis Model Composer, you can import a kernel with cascade input and output ports using the AIE Kenel block and easily moniotr the cascade signsl for debugging purposes.
+In Vitis Model Composer, you can import a kernel with cascade input and output ports using the AIE Kenel block and easily monitor the cascade signal for debugging purposes.

+## Example
 The kernel code below takes in an input buffer of 64 int8 samples and produces a cascade signal of int8 values.

 ```